reyesgo/cybersec-project-docs/Project 3/README.md

 - Metric: HTTP request bytes
 - Threshold: Above 3500
-- Vulnerability Mitigated: DDoS and Code Injection in HTTP request (XSS).
+- Vulnerability Mitigated: DDoS and Code Injection in the HTTP request (XSS).
-- Reliability: Low reliability, the alert is prone to frequent false positives as there are non-malicous requests above 3500 bytes as we can see from the image below.
-This alert will need more testing in order to determine the correct threshold in order for it to be more reliable.
+- Reliability: Low reliability, the alert is prone to frequent false positives as there are non-malicious requests above 3500 bytes as we can see from the image below.
+This alert will need more testing to determine the correct threshold for it to be more reliable.

 ![HTTP request size image](https://github.com/reyesgo/cybersec-project-docs/blob/main/Project%203/Images/Blue/HTTP%20Request%20Size%20Monitor%20-%20alert%20history.png)